-Half-Tiled Bathroom Walls: Smart Design Moves That Balance Style and Function
+Half-Tiled Bathroom Walls: Modern Design Moves That Balance Style and Function

 Bathroom with peach walls, light blue subway tiles, a large mirror, two orange floating shelves, a white sink, and a red circular light fixture.